Cloud Integration: An Introductory Guide

 Escalate issues seamlessly

-In many cases, your support team will run into an issue that they themselves can’t solve.
-To help them escalate such issues to the team that can address it, like engineering, you can connect your ITSM tool (e.g. Jira) with a platform like GitHub and design the following process:
+In many cases, your support team will run into an issue that they can’t solve.
+To help them escalate such issues to the team that can address them, like engineering, you can connect your ITSM tool (e.g. Jira) with a platform like GitHub and design the following process:

 An integration flow where newly-escalated issues in Jira lead to corresponding issues getting created in GitHub